Elv13/libringqt/README.md

  * An Account object (can be set only once)
  * A Person object (can be set only once)

-The factory is `PhoneDirectoryModel` and will take care of re-using and de-duplicating all instances.
+The factory is `IndividualDirectory` and will take care of re-using and de-duplicating all instances.

 A `TemporaryContactMethod` subclass exists with more related requirements but